bernie-skipole/indipyclient/docs/source/usage/concept.rst

 BLOBs received by the client will appear as a bytes object in a setBLOBVector event, but when a client first connects, the server assumes that transmitting BLOBs to the client is disabled.
 To enable BLOB's the client must transmit an enableBLOB command.

-The framework does this automatically on receiving a vector definition packet.
+The ipclient does this automatically on receiving a vector definition packet.
 It sends one of the values:

 **Never**